collab-corp/formatter/README.md

 Contributions are always welcome in the following manner:
 - Issue Tracker
 - Pull Requests
-- Collab Corp Slack(Will send invite as requested)
+- Collab Corp Discord (Will send invite as requested)

 License